njumagus/MMSF/README.md

 ## 4.Feature Extract
-⚡ All the extracted data are compressed to "MMSA_feat.zip" in our Baidu Disk.
+⚡ All the extracted data are compressed to "MMSA_feat.zip" in our Baidu Disk/OneDrive.

 Install MMSA-FET following https://github.com/thuiar/MMSA-FET/wiki/Dependency-Installation:
 Download python packages: